Construction RFI Meaning and Template

 rfi response tip - think carefully about the contract

-While this is a step you should take at the very start of a project, thinking carefully about the project delivery method will help you reduce the amount of RFIs if you find them to be unbearable.
+While this is a step you should take at the very start of a project, thinking carefully about the project delivery method will help you reduce the amount of construction or architecture RFIs if you find them to be unbearable.
 Delivery methods such as design-build and integrated project delivery (IPD) encourage collaboration and communication to the point that the need for RFIs is significantly reduced.

 11 (Bonus Tip).
 Think Differently about RFIs